Luthaf/rascaline/docs/src/devdoc/explanations/index.rst

 ============

-The explanation section discusses topics that broaden your knowledge of rascaline.
-Technical facts and some tidbits of useful information are found here to give you more clarity and understanding of what rascaline is all about.
+The explanation section discusses topics that broaden your knowledge of featomic.
+Technical facts and some tidbits of useful information are found here to give you more clarity and understanding of what featomic is all about.

 .. toctree::
     :maxdepth: 2